About The Préville FINE ARTS CENTRE

 The Préville Fine Arts Centre is a not-for-profit organization and charity that has been a leader in bilingual, arts-based education ever since 1974, when it was founded by musician and visionary, Belva Thomas.
 Préville is led by General Director, Veronica Thomas, and is overseen by a dedicated board of directors.

-Located on Montreal’s South shore, we provide group and private lessons in all artistic disciplines, from music, dance, visual arts and theatre, to Indigenous arts, songwriting, sound recording and much more.
+Located on Montreal’s south shore, Préville provides group and private lessons in all artistic disciplines, from music, dance, visual arts and theatre, to Indigenous arts, songwriting, sound recording and much more.

-In the Fall of 2020 we launched The Préville Dance Academy, followed soon after by our amazing virtual school, Préville Online that allows us to expand our Préville community far beyond our geographical region.
-Our latest venture, Préville In Schools, offers workshops that range from interactive performance-based experiences to hands-on sessions where students, whether local or remote, can create alongside phenomenal presenters.
+In the Fall of 2020 Préville launched The Préville Dance Academy, followed soon after by a unique virtual platform, Préville Online, which has allowed Préville to expand its community far beyond its geographical region.
+Préville’s latest venture, Préville In Schools, offers workshops that range from interactive performance-based experiences to hands-on sessions where students, whether local or remote, can create alongside phenomenal presenters.

 600+